KSK1440/Client-Server-Application/README.md

-#Python Chat between client and server
+# Python Chat between client and server:
 Based on two separated programs: Chat client and Chat server

 These programs utilize Python programming language, socket programming, and the Transmission Control Protocol (TCP) to develop a straightforward chat application that enables users to communicate by sending messages to each other.

-Chat Client
+# Chat Client:
 The chat client allows users to connect to the chat server and exchange messages with other users.
 It provides a user-friendly text-based interface for chatting.

-Features
+# Features:
 1.Connects to the chat server and lets the user log in using a unique name.

 2.Asks for another name if the chosen name is already taken.